lineality/Networked_Voting_and_Decisions_Including_One_Time_Pads/README.md

 ## Data Visualization & Elections
 - https://plotly.com/python/v3/ipython-notebooks/ukelectionbbg/
 - https://stackoverflow.com/questions/63092441/fast-way-to-visualize-huge-tables-with-dash-and-plotly-python

+# Decision Architectures
+- elections, thresholds, quorums (participation requirements)
+- legislatures
+- judiciaries and rules adjudication
+- professional associations
+- executive branches

+## Case study: 2026 Invasion of Denmark by USA
+- Across levels from local to inter-state/inter-national?
+- Who/what does make what decision officially (according to decision architecture)?
+- Who/what does make what decision officially defacto?
+- Who/what should make what decision officially (according to decision architecture)?

 # Who: Age Voting Tests and Voter Qualification
 - standard options